BritaPng/TicTacToe/README.md

 # Tic-Tac-Toe
-First python project, just a simple tic-tac-toe game using the graphics library.
+First personal and also first python project I've ever done, just a simple tic-tac-toe game using the graphics library.